Posts from the NHA blog:All Blog Postings

 Risks of Property Sharing and Short Term Rental

-It’s just as important to consider the risks of short term rental of your property.
-You can be liable for guests’ injuries, Guests can damage your property, either by abuse or negligence.
+It’s important to consider the risks of short term rental of your property as well as the rewards.
+You can be liable for guests’ injuries, Guests can damage your property by abuse or negligence.
 You can run afoul of condo bylaws that prohibit or limit rental.
-Your neighbors may not appreciate the activities of your renters, and complain.
+Your neighbors may complain about the activities of your renters.
 You may jeopardize your homeowners insurance coverage by converting your home, apartment or condo into income property.

-Plenty of Portland Maine area residents are taking those risks.
+Plenty of Portland Maine area residents have those risks, whether they know it or not.
 More than 650 Airbnb units are actively offered for rent in the area.
 Owners hosted more than 50,000 guests in 2016, pocketing $7.1 million in revenue.

 Portland Maine Regulation of Airbnb and Other Short Term Rental